OpenZeppelin/openzeppelin-contracts/GUIDELINES.md

 This repository does not follow conventional commits, so do not prefix the title with "fix:" or "feat:".

+Work in progress pull requests should be submitted as Drafts and should not be prefixed with "WIP:".

 Branch names don't matter, and commit messages within a pull request mostly don't matter either, although they can help the review process.

 # Solidity Conventions